“There are years that ask questions, and years that answer.”

 An ending brings relief, takes away all the worrying, the what-ifs, the anxiety.
 No more stress.
 You feel both sad and calm, knowing now that the real outcome is not nearly as bad as the scenarios you had created in your mind.

-And just like that, you find yourself dealing with things way better than you imagined, stronger than you ever gave yourself credit for.
+You find yourself dealing with things way better than you imagined, stronger than you ever gave yourself credit for.

 You were holding on to things so stubborn and didn’t even question why.
 Things you thought you wanted, things you didn’t imagine living without… But at some point, holding onto some things becomes hard work, a heavy load you carry every day.
 I guess you have to let go of what it is, so it can become something else.
 And just like that, move onto bigger and better things.
 Remember: “What’s yours will find you.”